Foot Drop

 • Increased sidewards swaying of the body

-Foot drop may be temporary or permanent depending on the cause.
-The treatment for foot drop aims at improving gait functions and reducing body compensations so that the patient’s quality of life can be improved.
+A foot drop may be temporary or permanent depending on the cause.
+The management plan is aimed at improving gait functions and reducing body compensations so that the patient’s quality of life can be improved.

-Treatment for foot drop is normally an ankle-foot orthosis (AFO), which is a type of ankle brace that helps to lift the foot up when we walk.
+Management options for foot drop in Singapore is normally an ankle-foot orthosis (AFO), which is a type of ankle brace that helps to lift the foot up when we walk.
 It can be either a fixed device for complete loss of motor function or a dynamic device to help support weakened muscles.
 Patients with AFO normally respond very well and are able to return to most activities before their injury.

 Do You Have A Question?
 Ask Us...